scullxbones/akka-persistence-mongo/docs/akka24.md

       // otherwise, we do not suffix our collection case _ => ""
     }

+  override def validateMongoCharacters(input: String): String = {
+    // According to mongoDB documentation,
+    // forbidden characters in mongoDB collection names (Unix) are /\. "$
+    // Forbidden characters in mongoDB collection names (Windows) are /\. "$*<>:|?
+    // in this example, we replace each forbidden character with an underscore character
+    val forbidden = List('/', '\\', '.', ' ', '\"', '$', '*', '<', '>', ':', '|', '?')

+    input.map { c => if (forbidden.contains(c)) '_' else c }
   }
+}
 ```

 Remember that **always** returning an empty `String` will *not* suffix any collection name, even if some separator is defined in the configuration file.

+##### Important note:
+Keep in mind, while designing `getSuffixfromPersistenceId` and `validateMongoCharacters` methods, that there are [limitations regarding collection names in MongoDB](https://docs.mongodb.com/manual/reference/limits/#naming-restrictions).
+It is the responsability of the developer to ensure that his `getSuffixfromPersistenceId` and `validateMongoCharacters` methods take these constraints into account.

+**Pay particularly attention to collection and index name length**.
+For example, with default database, journals, snapshots and their respective indexes names, your suffix, obtained through `getSuffixfromPersistenceId` and `validateMongoCharacters` methods, should not exceed 53 characters long.

 <a name="suffixdetail"/>
 #### Details